Motherboard ID Reading and Viewing

 canbus_uuid:

 configuration.
-After saving and restarting, the mainboard can be connected.
-If Klipper prompts that the firmware needs to be updated or reports errors such as ADC, it indicates that Klipper has connected to the mainboard. -
+After saving and restarting, it can connect to the mainboard.
+If Klipper prompts that the firmware needs to be updated, ADC error, etc., it means that Klipper has already connected to the mainboard -

 Application:

-displays Canboot, it cannot be configured into the configuration file.
-You need to flash the Klipper firmware before proceeding.dangerousNote: All IDs mentioned in the documentation are examples.
-Each mainboard's ID is different.
-Please modify and fill in according to the actual obtained ID.
+shows Canboot, it cannot be configured into the configuration, and you need to flash the Klipper firmware to proceeddangerousNote: All IDs mentioned in the document are examples.
+The actual ID of each mainboard is different.
+Please modify and fill in according to the actual ID obtained.

 -

-dangerous- This is a reference configuration method for one mainboard and one tool board.
+canbus_uuid: <Replace this with the ID you just queried>- The following is a reference configuration method for MCU ID in the case of one mainboard and one tool board

-- If it is the mainboard ID, it must be
+- If it is a mainboard ID, it must be

 [mcu]